 Can AI Text Writing Programs Be Considered Academic Misconduct?

 There are some AI writing programs that are so advanced they can craft a realistic piece of writing for a student to turn in for a grade.
-However, some universities may consider this academic misconduct.
+However, many universities now explicitly address AI-generated content in their academic integrity policies, and some treat undisclosed AI use as a violation.

 Academic misconduct is an umbrella term that covers a variety of academic transgressions, primarily in the context of cheating.
 Some common examples of academic misconduct include: